jan-brabec/microimaging_histology_DIB/README.md

 11. Create a bounding box around H&E- and VEGF-stained histology by running *draw_HE_mask* in folder **Step_3_Coreg_HE_fine**.
 12. Coregister the MR to histology by landmark-based approach for each sample by running the script *jb_wrap_MR2HE* in the folder **Step_4_Coreg_HE_fine**.
 See instructions in the section [land-mark based coregistration](https://github.com/jan-brabec/microimaging_histology_DIB/blob/main/README.md#landmark-based-coregistration) below.

-### Step 4: Rigid coregistration of VEGF to HE images
+### Step 4: Rigid coregistration of VEGF to H&E images

 14. Coregister the VEGF-stained histology to H&E-stained histology by running the script *jb_wrap_VEGF2HE* in the folder **Step_5_Coreg_VEGF_to_HE** for each sample.